venam/2bwm/README.md

      _NET_WM_STATE_MAXIMIZED_VERT,
      _NET_WM_STATE_FULLSCREEN

-* configs in a text file, parsed, and updated at restart
+* configs in a text file, parsed, and updated at restart (done in the devel branch)

-* Handle new modes on physical outputs.
-What do we have to do?

 * A separate workspace list for every monitor.
 (CTRL+NUM)
 	* get the cursor position (on which monitor)